dfinke/ImportExcel/mdHelp/en/Convert-ExcelRangeToImage.md

 # Convert-ExcelRangeToImage

 ## SYNOPSIS
-Gets the specified part of an Excel file and exports it as an image
+Gets the specified part of an Excel file and exports it as an image.

 ## SYNTAX